hashgraph/hedera-mirror-node-explorer/README.md

 # Or run the tests in headless browser mode
 npm run test:e2e:headless
 ```
+### Run the Explorer with a local mirror node
+The Explorer can be used with a local mirror by means of a .env file located at the root
+of the repository and containing the definition of the following variables to add a custom menu
+item in the network selector pull-down menu:

+- VUE_APP_LOCAL_MIRROR_NODE_URL=\<URL of the local mirror node\>
+- VUE_APP_LOCAL_MIRROR_NODE_MENU_NAME=\<label of the custom menu item\>

+The latter may be omitted and will default to 'LOCALNET'

 ### Run the Explorer locally in Docker
 ```